 However, as dangerous as they are, cottonmouth bites aren’t common.
 This is because they don’t see us as prey or predator – unless we threaten them.
 As a result, rather than attempt to bite you, they’d much rather flee during an encounter, or scare you off.

 A venomous snake bite is regarded as an emergency medical situation.
-This means that it is important to seek medical assistance right away if you happen to be bitten by a cottonmouth or any other type of venomous snake.
+This means it is important to seek medical assistance immediately if you happen to be bitten by a cottonmouth or any other type of venomous snake.

 Thankfully, venomous snake bites in today’s age are rarely lethal.
 However, they can be if medical care is delayed.
 As a result, immediate medical care can be the difference in a life-or-death situation when it comes to a venomous snake, especially one like the cottonmouth.